open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 And most teams seem to encounter similar problems:

 - At points of integration between different tasks, miscommunication about responsibilities may occur
-- A team member with more experience on a certain aspect of a project might not get assigned work that sligns with that experience
+- A team member with more experience on a certain aspect of a project might not get assigned work that aligns with that experience
 - Team members might miss opportunities to help one another with their work, causing issues with efficiency

 These issues don't disappear when teams are distributed geographically.